AgentForceHR/AgentForceHR.com/backend/README.md

 - Node.js 18.0.0 or higher
 - MongoDB 5.0 or higher
 - Google Gemini API key
-- Sonic blockchain wallet with testnet/mainnet access
+- BSC wallet with BNB for gas fees

 ## ⚙️ Environment Setup